C4ptainCrunch/thesis/source/index.rst

 Implementation
 ~~~~~~~~~~~~~~

-This section can be ignored
+This section contains details about the Python implementation of Algorithm 4 described above.
+The reader can be safely ignore it by going directly to :numref:`sec:variants` if they are not interested in the details of the code.